Azur Lane: Battle

 When battling an enemy, players can use a virtual joystick to control the front row, which can automatically fire shells at targets and manually launch torpedoes.
-While stationary, the back row can send shell barrages and the player can manually call in airstrikes.
+While stationary, the back row can send shell barrages, and the player can manually call in airstrikes.
 These will activate a bullet-clearing effect, removing all projectiles and torpedoes on screen.
 Players have an auto mode option to give up this control to the game's AI.
 Characters' health is fully replenished when completing or exiting a map.
 Morale points are deducted for each fleet character in a battle.
-Should a character fall in battle, they cannot join in further action on the map and a larger number of morale points are deducted for the fallen character at the end of the battle.
+Should a character fall in battle, they cannot join in further action on the map, and a larger number of morale points are deducted for the fallen character at the end of the battle.
 Sustained low morale for a character decreases their stats and affection points.
 Low affection points lead the character to greet the player with vocals reflecting their disappointment.

-The game features a player versus player mode.
+The game features a player-versus-player mode.
 The player may prepare a defence fleet and organize an offence fleet to challenge opposing players' defence fleets.
 In this mode, battles are controlled entirely by AI, and the bullet-clearing effect of airstrikes is disabled.
-Tokens can be gained and the player's ranking can rise through victory in this mode.
+Tokens can be gained, and the player's ranking can rise through victory in this mode.
 Players receive no penalty if they lose a challenge or their defence fleet is defeated by other players.
-Exclusive characters and other items can be obtained using tokens (which is called Merits).
+Exclusive characters and other items can be obtained using tokens (which are called Merits).
 The ranking is refreshed every 15 days.
 Additional mechanics were introduced after the game's release.
 Submarine and anti-submarine warfare systems were introduced in May 2018.
-This included anti-submarine campaign maps, and characters based on German U-boats, and American and Japanese submarines.
+This included anti-submarine campaign maps and characters based on German U-boats, and American and Japanese submarines.
 A ship's cat system was introduced in September 2018.
 Various cat breeds can be obtained at a cattery.
 They can be trained to provide buffs when brought along with fleets to battle.

+Players also reference Azur Lane tier lists, which rank ship girls by perceived effectiveness.